polkadot-developers/polkadot-docs/polkadot-protocol/basics/accounts.md

 In Polkadot SDK-based chains, an account is deactivated when its reference counters (such as `providers`, `consumers`, and `sufficient`) reach zero.
 These counters ensure the account remains active as long as other runtime modules or pallets reference it.

 When all dependencies are cleared and the counters drop to zero, the account becomes deactivated and may be removed from the chain (reaped).
-This is particularly important in Substrate-based blockchains, where accounts with balances below the existential deposit threshold are pruned from storage to conserve state resources.
+This is particularly important in Polkadot SDK-based blockchains, where accounts with balances below the existential deposit threshold are pruned from storage to conserve state resources.

 Each pallet that references an account has cleanup functions that decrement these counters when the pallet no longer depends on the account.
 Once these counters reach zero, the account is marked for deactivation.